tonywaiweb/tinymce-docs/_includes/configuration/body-id.md

 ## body_id

-This option enables you to specify an id for the body of each editor instance.
-This id can then be used to do TinyMCE specific overrides in your `content_css`.
+This option enables you to specify a CSS ID selector for the body of each editor instance.
+This ID can then be used to do TinyMCE specific overrides in your `content_css`.

 **Type:** `String`

 ##### Example

-This will add the same id to all editors that gets created by the `init` call.
+This will add the same ID to all editors that gets created by the `init` call.

 ```js
 tinymce.init({